Of interest to Malay language students

 So don't expect me to lead you up the garden path by telling you how easy the Malay language is.
-But if you are determined there is no reason why you cannot pick it up on your own with this course.
+But if you are determined there is no reason why you should not be able to pick it up on your own by following this course.
+Good luck! - pgoh

 Grateful thanks to Michelle Nor Ismat, a native speaker, for volunteering to give a second reading to the course lessons.